emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 #### User Profiles management

 ##### Permissions
 A Profile is a set of permissions attached to a User and an Organisation.
 It defines what the user can do on an object hold by the organisation.
-TheHive has a finite list of permissions:
+Energy SOAR has a finite list of permissions:

 - manageOrganisation (1) : the user can create, update an organisation
 - manageConfig (1): the user can update configuration